sass/sass/README.md

         width: 15em; }

 Taking the idea of variables a bit further are mixins.
-These let you group whole swathes of CSS attributes into a single directive and then include those anywhere you want:
+These let you group whole bunches of CSS properties into a single directive and then include those anywhere you want:

     =blue-border